greggman/sedon/README.md

 <img src="images/screenshots/bevel-bug.png">

 We decided to fix that first but it's new algo was both still off and still not displaying.
-It tried to explain with text diagrams.
+I tried to explain with text diagrams.
 Finally I give it this screenshot saying we wanted what's on the left, but what we had now was what was on the right.

 <img src="images/screenshots/bevel-algo1-vs-algo2.png">